20+ beautiful color gradient examples to elevate your visuals

 1. Logos and shapes: Color gradients can be used in logos and shapes to create a dynamic look that helps you stand out from the crowd.

-1. Illustrations: Gradients can be used to create depth in illustrations and add texture to digital paintings or drawings.
+1. Illustrations: Gradient colors can be used to create depth in illustrations and add texture to digital paintings or drawings.

 Beautiful color gradient examples

-Gradients are great for attracting more attention to your visuals while giving them an artistic and sophisticated feel.
+Color gradients are great for attracting more attention to your visuals while giving them an artistic and sophisticated feel.
 Whether you’re creating a presentation, dashboard, or another type of project, you can make your illustrations stand out by incorporating a 2-color gradient.
-If you’re looking for great color combinations for a shape or background, take inspiration from a few examples listed below.
+If you’re looking for great color combinations for a shape or background, take inspiration from a few color gradient examples listed below.
+To recreate the 2 color gradient blend, simply copy and paste the HEX color codes listed below the gradient.

 #6D53DC – #DB8282